opengeospatial/poi/README.md

 This is an experiment in using GitHub to create specifications.

-The abstract specification is in the [spec/poi.adoc] (spec/poi.adoc) file.
+The abstract specification is in the [spec/poi-core.html] (spec/poi-core.html) file.

 To contribute find an issue in the [tracker] (https://github.com/opengeospatial/poi/issues) and make a pull request.

-If you are a github newbie then just hit 'edit' on the [poi.adoc page] (https://github.com/opengeospatial/poi/blob/master/spec/poi.adoc).
+If you are a github newbie then just hit 'edit' on the [poi-core.html page] (https://github.com/opengeospatial/poi/blob/master/spec/poi-core.html).
 This will automatically 'fork' the repository in to your own copy.
 After editing there you can create a 'pull request' from your fork to submit the work for review and merging.